-Courses, seminars, and workshops are designed to help people learn to do their jobs better, to lead more useful lives, to challenge the active mind, and to employ their leisure time more wisely.
+Continuing education programs are not limited to the traditional curriculum, but are flexible and responsive to contemporary thought and development.
+The courses, seminars, and workshops are designed to help people learn to do their jobs better, to lead more useful lives, to challenge the active mind, and to employ their leisure time more wisely.
 Classes are taught by a distinguished faculty assembled from the academic, professional, and artistic communities.